cdconn00/clamify-ui/README.md

 ## Setup

 - Clone the repository.
+- Verify running a version of Node v16.
 - Verify `npm` is installed.
 - Verify you can run a React TypeScript project.
 - Run `npm i` to install dependencies.